tru0067/GTFO-VanillaReloaded/README.md

 ### HEL Autopistol

+*The HEL Autopistol is an interesting weapon, which leans heavily in to its crowd control capabilities at the expense of raw damage.
+However, we felt that its damage was a bit too lacking, especially when competitors like the HEL Shotgun have both strong damage and crowd control.
+As such, we've given it slightly more damage, and slightly reduced its ammo and stagger multiplier accordingly.*

+-   Damage: 1.01 -> 1.21
+-   Stagger multiplier: 5.0 -> 4.5
+-   Bullet cost: 0.8 -> 0.9
+    -   Rounds/refill: 112.50 -> 100.0
+    -   Starting ammo: 375.0 -> 333.33
+    -   Maximum ammo (excluding clip): 575 -> 511

 ### Bullpup Rifle

 *Despite its recent buffs, the Bullpup Rifle still felt that it was significantly underperforming.
 We opted to take a rather extreme route when rebalancing it, we gave it some incredible stats, but then reverted its reload back to a lengthier value.
 Hopefully, the weapon's incredible power will now feel it justifies its long reload.*